cbrunet/python-poppler/docs/contribution.rst

 When you submit a pull request, verify the following points:

 * You agree that the submitted code is under GPL 2.0 license;
-* Code is formatted using `black <https://github.com/psf/black>`.
+* Code is formatted using `black <https://github.com/psf/black>`_.
 Ensure everything is well formated, using `tox -e lint` command;
 * Please provide tests proving the bug is corrected, or covering the new feature, when it's possible;
 * Ensure that all unit tests pass, using the `tox` command;
-* Add a line to the changelog, in the NEWS.txt file;
+* Add a line to the changelog, in docs/changelog.rst;
 * Update the documentation, when it applies.